berlam/github-bucket/README.md

 ### Lambda ###

+Download the release from the [release section](https://github.com/berlam/github-s3-deploy/releases).
 Create a new blank Lambda function.
 During creation also add the created SNS topic as trigger for your function.
 Name the function as you like, e.g. `StaticSiteDeployer` and choose the runtime Java 8 (or higher).
 Following environment variables should be changed:

 - `env_branch`: The branch to watch, default `master`.
-- `env_remote`: The name of the created remote, default `origin`.
 - `env_bucket`: The bucket to push to, e.g. `baxterthehacker`.
 - `env_github`: The GitHub repository to pull from, e.g. `baxterthehacker/public-repo.git`.

+You can also [change the environment variables](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) from the AWS console afterwards.

-The handler for Lambda must be configured to: `net.berla.aws.Lambda`.
+The handler class for Lambda must be configured to: `net.berla.aws.Lambda`.
 The memory size should at least be 192 MB and can be increased on OutOfMemory-Exceptions.
 Adjust the timeout to at least one minute.
 The role must be configured with following permissions (replace `baxterthehacker` with your bucket).
 ```JSON